RamRidhan/insurance-pricing-risk-modelling/README.md

 A separate holdout dataset with identical features (excluding targets) is used for out-of-sample evaluation.

-**NOTE:** Dataset is confidential and belongs to the property of Allianz and Liverpool Victoria.
+**NOTE:** Dataset is confidential and it belongs to the property of Allianz and Liverpool Victoria.
+Access will not be enclosed in public.

 ---